Optinomic/optinomic-design-playground/README.md

 ===========================

-Just a playground for testing designs.
+Just a playground for testing designs with http://www.polymer-project.org/.